 However, it’s definitely worth asking.
 Before approaching your landlord, here are some things you should be prepared to discuss or offer.

 When asking your landlord for a pet, give them as much information as possible.
-For example, include the type of animal, breed, age, temperament, the training they have received and how much time they will be spending alone.
-Include cute pictures if possible.
+Draft a letter and include the type of animal, breed, age, temperament, the training they have received and how much time they will be spending alone.
+Include cute pet pictures if possible.

 Offer to pay extra rent

 As rent prices are rising, this might not be an option for everyone, however pet rent, if offered, could range from $10 to $20 extra a month.
 If your landlord agrees to this scenario, have them draw up a new lease to include the new amount.